PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-Gaia Online is a anime-themed social networking, gaming and discussion forum site.
+Gaia Online is an anime-themed social networking, gaming and discussion forum site.

-Gaia Online was launched on February 18th, 2003 by Studio XD employees Derek Liu (Also known on the site by his username: lanzer), Josh Gainsbrugh, Long Vo.
+Gaia Online was launched on February 18, 2003 as Go-Gaia.com by Studio XD employees Derek Liu (also known on the site by his username: lanzer), Josh Gainsbrugh (username: L0cke), Rosann Yip (username: Ling), and Long Vo (username: VO).
+It acquired its current name, Gaia Online, by June 29, 2004.
 In an interview on the Big Boards discussion forum site, Liu revealed that the site was initially an anime linklist before it developed into a community based around social gaming and discussion forums.

-On October 28th, 2009, the /r/gaiaonline subreddit was created.
-On January 6th, 2011, the site won the Mashable Best Website User Experience Award.
+By 2008, Gaia Online was named by Time Magazine as 39th on that year’s list of 50 Best Websites. on October 28, 2009, the /r/gaiaonline subreddit was created.
+On January 6, 2011, the site won the Mashable Best Website User Experience Award.
 As of October 2013, the @GaiaOnline Twitter feed has received more than 16,200 followers.

 New CEO Controversy

-Sometime early 2013, Gaia Online decided to hire a new CEO, Gary Schofield.
+In March 2013, Gaia Online appointed Gary Schofield as its new CEO.
 Since then, Schofield has been met with negative feedback from users and staff, quickly gaining a reputation to prioritize income above the Gaia community.

-Negative feedback started during the summer of 2013, when the Cash Shop promoted an item known as “Flynn’s Booty”, an item which gave users a large amount of Gaia Gold (in-game currency), which had to be bought using Gaia Cash (game currency bought with money).
-The release of the item resulted in a large inflation in the virtual marketplace, making it difficult to impossible for players to keep up with the over-inflated item prices.
-Next came the announcement for “Club Verge” (shown below), a guild where users would be invited to if they exceeded 9999 Gaia Cash worth of purchases (which is equal to $100); giving them access to the “Verge Shop”, an exclusive shop selling items of higher value than that of the normal cash shop.
+Negative feedback started during August 2013, when the Cash Shop began selling gold generators (items that gave users a random amount of Gaia Gold).
+First was the gold generator known as “Flynn’s Booty”.
+The release of the item resulted into hyperinflation in the virtual marketplace, making it nigh impossible for players to keep up with the over-inflated item prices.
+Next came the announcement for “Club Verge” (shown below), a guild where users would be invited to if they exceeded 9999 Gaia Cash worth of purchases; giving them access to the “Verge Shop”, an exclusive shop selling items of higher value than that of the normal cash shop.
 These releases were met with large amounts of negative feedback from the Gaia community, and has led users to tie everything back up to Schofield.
-Since then, the community has regarded him with an intense dislike, calling him “the cancer of Gaia Online” and other hateful comments.
+Since then, the community has regarded both him and Jason Loia, the COO, with an intense dislike, and constantly called for their resignation.